amd/ryzen-ai-documentation/docs/getstartex.rst

    set XLNX_VART_FIRMWARE=path\to\RyzenAI\installation\ryzen-ai-sw-1.0\ryzen-ai-sw-1.0\voe-4.0-win_amd64\1x4.xclbin

 - Copy the :file:`vaip_config.json` runtime configuration file from the Vitis AI Execution Provider package to the current directory.
-For more information, see the :ref:`runtime setup instructions <config-file>`.
 The :file:`vaip_config.json` is used by the :file:`predict.py` script to configure the Vitis AI Execution Provider.

 The following section of the :file:`predict.py` script shows how ONNX Runtime is configured to deploy the model on the Ryzen AI IPU: